baklengesmats/EmployeeApi/README.md

 1. In the project folder, run "dotnet restore" to restore dependencies.
 2. In the same project folder "dotnet build" to build the project.
 3. To run the api, run "dotnet run" in the project folder.
+4. To run the test, run "dotnet test" in the project folder.

 ## Key Points